F. Rahardi: Works

 His works among others are: poetry anthology Soempah WTS (The Prostitutes Pledge) (1983), Catatan Harian Sang Koruptor (The Diary of a Corruptor, 1985), Silsilah Garong (Tree Family Tree of a Robber, 1990), Tuyul (The Small Bald Ghost, 1990) and Pidato Akhir Tahun Seorang Germo (New Year's Eve Speech of a Pimp, 1997).
 Short stories anthology Kentrung Itelile (1993).
 Article anthology Petani Berdasi(The Farmer who Wears A Tie, 1994).
 Anthology of reflections Menggugat Tuhan (Blaspheming God, 2000).
 Lyrical prose Migrasi Para Kampret (The Migration of Bats, 1993), and Negeri Badak (The Rhinoceros Country, 2007).
 Agriculture technical books Cerdas Beragrobisnis (Smart Agrobusiness, 2003), Agar Tanaman Cepat Berbuah (Tips for Accelerating Plants to Bear Fruits, 2007), and Bercocok Tanam dalam Pot (The Pot Plant, 2009).
 Other books Panduan Lengkap Menulis Artikel, Feature dan Esai (The Complete Guide to Write Articles, Features, and Essay, 2006), and Menguak Rahasia Bisnis Gereja (Uncovering The Secret of Church Business, 2007).
 Novels Lembata (2008), Ritual Gunung Kemukus (The Ritual of Kemukus Hill, 2008), and Para Calon Presiden (The Presidency Candidates, 2009).

 In 1984 he was banned by the Jakarta Board of Arts when he intended to bring prostitutes in his poetry reading event from his book Soempah WTS (1984) in Taman Ismail Marzuki Jakarta.
 In 1986 he was banned by the police when he wanted to read his poems from the book The Diary of A Corruptor (Catatan Harian Sang Koruptor), also at TIM, Jakarta.
-On 30 December 1997 he launched his book titled New Year's Eve Speech of a Pimp (Pidato Akhir Tahun Seorang Germo), at the home that belongs to Soeharto, one of the pimp in a red district called Silir, Surakarta, Central Java.
+On 30 December 1997 he launched his book titled New Year's Eve Speech of a Pimp (Pidato Akhir Tahun Seorang Germo), at the home that belongs to Soeharto, one of the pimps in a red district called Silir, Surakarta, Central Java.
 When he became Editor in Chief Trubus more writing at home.
 Office is used for managerial affairs.

 Recent activities

-He currently involved in several public organisation, among them are Indonesian Orchids Society (PAI), The Agribusiness Working Forum (FKA), The Indonesian Catholic Graduates and Intellectuals Affairs (ISKA), and Indonesian Experiential Learning Association (AELI).
-He was a Vice Director/Editor in Chief/Board of Advisor in Majalah Trubus.
-Currently he's acted as a Guest Editor Flona Magazine, Hidup Magazine, Obor Publisher, and a coloumnist at Kontan Tabloid and Business News Bulletin.
+He currently involved in several public organisations, among them Indonesian Orchids Society (PAI), The Agribusiness Working Forum (FKA), The Indonesian Catholic Graduates and Intellectuals Affairs (ISKA), and Indonesian Experiential Learning Association (AELI).
+He was a vice director and editor in chief of the board of advisors in Majalah Trubus.
+Currently he acts as a guest editor for Flona Magazine, Hidup Magazine, Obor Publisher, and a columnist at Kontan Tabloid and Business News Bulletin.

 He has lived in Kampung Tipar, Village Mekarsari, Cimanggis, Depok, West Java, Indonesia. he lives and works at home.
 He is married with three children.